- Home

 Constipation or diarrhoea

-Some chemotherapy drugs, pain medicines and anti-nausea drugs can cause constipation or diarrhoea.
-Tell your doctor or nurse if your bowel habits have changed.
+Some chemotherapy drugs, pain medicines and anti-nausea medicines can cause constipation or diarrhoea.
+If your bowel habits have changed during your treatment, talk to your doctor, pharmacist or nurse.

 How to manage constipation

-- If you are having treatment for bowel cancer, ask your treatment team if there is any specific dietary advice about fibre you can follow to avoid constipation.
+- If you are having treatment for bowel cancer, ask your treatment team if there are any foods you should or shouldn’t eat to help avoid constipation.

 - Drink plenty of fluids, both warm and cold.
 Prune, apple or pear juice can work well.